Skip to content

 Windows is the best OS for gaming by a wide margin.
 Start there.

 Linux is the runner-up and improving fast.
-If your game library is mostly on Steam and you don’t need anti-cheat dependent multiplayer titles, it’s a viable daily driver that saves you $140 on an OS license.
+If your game library is mostly on Steam and you don’t need anti-cheat dependent multiplayer titles, it’s a viable daily driver that costs nothing for the OS license.

 #Frequently Asked Questions

 In Vulkan-native titles, Linux matches Windows almost exactly.
-Through Proton’s DirectX translation, expect about 5-15% fewer frames.
-We saw Cyberpunk 2077 drop from 85 fps on Windows to 72 fps on Linux with the same Ryzen 7 7800X3D and RTX 4070 setup, which is a noticeable but totally playable difference for most gamers who aren’t chasing competitive frame rates.
+Through Proton’s DirectX translation, expect a modest drop in frame rate.
+DirectX-heavy games like Cyberpunk 2077 run measurably slower on Linux through Proton than on Windows, but the difference is noticeable rather than game-breaking for most players who aren’t chasing competitive frame rates.

 No. Epic pulled Fortnite from Mac in 2020 during their Apple lawsuit.
 It hasn’t come back.
 The anti-cheat blocks Linux too, so Windows is your only option.